cengizhanaydin/graphql-reactnative/README.md

 # graphql-reactnative

-  You can try projet with [graphQL server](https://github.com/cengizhanaydin/graphql-java-mongodb).
+  You can try project with [graphQL server](https://github.com/cengizhanaydin/graphql-java-mongodb).

   Good Luck :)